How Much Does an Exterminator Cost?

 Pests vs. Wildlife

-Exterminators perform many different tasks, so it’s important to distinguish between pest removal and wildlife removal in terms of costs.
-Pest removal entails the removal of insects or rodents that have moved into your home and set up camp—they’re co-residents who plan to stay and require removal with multiple strategies.
-If a raccoon or family of bats has gotten into your attic, the same exterminator might come out to help you physically remove them (usually for between $400 and $600) and make recommendations as to how to close off their access point, but it will probably not be a recurring problem once that access point is closed.
+Exterminators perform many different tasks, so it’s important for customers to distinguish between pest removal and wildlife removal in terms of costs.
+Pest removal entails the removal of insects or rodents that have moved into a home and set up camp—they’re co-residents who plan to stay and require removal with multiple strategies.
+If a raccoon or family of bats has gotten into the attic, the same exterminator might come out to help physically remove them (usually for between $400 and $600) and make recommendations as to how to close off their access point, but it will probably not be a recurring problem once that access point is closed.
 The greater cost for wildlife removal will most likely be damage repair and access point remediation.

 Indoor vs. Outdoor